wtulloch/wtulloch.github.io/_posts/2017-12-22-vsts-angular-unittests.md

       outputFile: 'test-client.xml'
     }
 ```
-Then the VSTS build definition add a new Publish Test Results task and complete it has in the screenshot below.
+Then in the VSTS build definition add a new Publish Test Results task and complete it has in the screenshot below.

 ![Junit publish test results]({{"/assets/publish-ng-test-results.png"| absolute_url}})